pouchdb/plugin-seed/README.md

 <script src="pouchdb.silverlining.js"></script>
 ```

-Or to use it in Node.js, just npm install it:
+Or to use it in Node.js, just npm install it in addition to PouchDB:

 ```
 npm install pouchdb-myplugin